timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 library(R2WinBUGS)
 ```

-First, set up the x and y variables, and a variable for the number of observations, from the data:
+First, set up the x and y variables, and a variable for the number of observations:

 ```R
 x <- log10(HudsonFMR$mass)